Our busy lives is composed of a three-step process: Planning, executing, and finalizing.

 Planning is very important in our lives.
 We’re either at school, work, starting a business or doing all.

-Because we have a lot of endeavors to do in a day, there are things that we forget, may it be a school or work requirement, meeting with a client, having breakfast, or even having dinner with our family.
+And because we have a lot of endeavors to do in a day, there are things that we forget, may it be a school or work requirement, meeting with a client, having breakfast, or even having dinner with our family.

 These situations often end up being stressful because we have to deal with the consequences.
 Consequences provide more work to handle, hence more work time needed.
 That may be a handful, but my point is, we need to have our busy and stressful lives figured out.